TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 31/Exodus 31.10.md

 ---

-and the finely wrought garments, and the holy garments for Aaron the priest, and the garments of his sons, to minister in the priest's office,
+the finely worked garments--the holy garments for Aaron the priest--the garments of his sons to minister in the priest's office,